Positive Words That Redirect Challenging Behaviour

 2. Put the alternative words in the room and practice using them when you aren’t stressed or in the heat of the moment.

 5. Breathe.
-Dealing with challenging behavior is demanding work and to keep your focus and not lose it takes practice, patience, and skill.
+Dealing with challenging behaviour is demanding work and to keep your focus and not lose it takes practice, patience, and skill.
 If you don’t have the skill now, work on it a little day by day.
 Tomorrow is always a clean slate.

 Recent Posts